Grand Rapids - Saugatuck

-The Festival of the Arts takes place in Vandenberg Plaza the first weekend of June each year, with food, art, music, dance, poetry, film, and more.
-Alexander Calder's abstract sculpture, La Grande Vitesse is also in this public square.
+The Festival of the Arts takes place around town the first weekend of June each year, with food, art, music, dance, poetry, film, and more.
+Alexander Calder's abstract sculpture, La Grande Vitesse, is in the public square at City Hall.

 The Gerald R. Ford International Airport, a few miles southeast of Grand Rapids, in Cascade Township, has connections to major US cities and Toronto Canada.
-City bus number 17 service between the airport and downtown costs $1.50 including one transfer pass.
-See Rapid/airport for schedules.
+City bus number 17 runs between the airport and downtown - see Rapid/airport for map and schedules.

 Greyhound also has bus service to downtown, and from there with connections to destinations all over North America.
 Many local hotels offer shuttle services, and taxis fares to downtown should run around $30 to 40.
 Metro Cars can provide a chauffeured sedan or limousine, waiting for you at arrivals.